sameralsabb/NBAEvolution/README.md

 Data was scraped using Beautiful Soup and also read into the Python file from JSON, HTML and CSV files.

 ## What rule changes have influenced the NBA?

+We examined three rule changes that may have influenced how the game has changed since the start of the NBA?

+* Introduction of the 24-Second Shot Clock
+* Introduction of the 3-Point Line
+* Defensive 3-Second Violation

+##